 Vatican City also draws visitors on religious pilgrimage, especially during periods of significance in the Catholic liturgical year, such as Christmas or Easter.

-Vatican City is such a popular destination for travelers that the city-state’s economy is largely supported by tourism.
+Vatican City is such a popular destination for travellers that the city-state’s economy is largely supported by tourism.

 The number for the emergency services in Vatican City is 112.